ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				The Table of Contents feature is a dynamic tool for organizing documents.
-It allows for the insertion of a linked table of contents that automatically updates in real time as the document’s content changes.
+It allows for the insertion of a linked table of contents that automatically updates in real time as the document's content changes.
 This means changes made to headings or structured sections within the document are reflected immediately in the table of contents, accurately representing the document structure.